Bug18/betBot/README.md

 - Python 3 (Download from: 'https://www.python.org/downloads/')

+- Geckodriver (Download from: 'https://github.com/mozilla/geckodriver/releases', select latest release for you OS and architecture)

 <h4>When installing Python enable "Add to PATH" option!</h4>

 <h3>To install all necessary packages run (in CMD):</h3>